- Howard Zinnlegendary historian, author, professor, playwright and activist. His classic book is A People’s History of the United States.

 AMY GOODMAN: They were women students?

-HOWARD ZINN: Yeah.
-These were the black women students, and you know, the movement brought them out of this little sort of convent-like atmosphere of Spelman College and out into the world.
+HOWARD ZINN: Yeah, these were Black women students.
+And, you know, the movement brought them out of this little sort of convent-like atmosphere of Spelman College and out into the world.

 HOWARD ZINN: Yeah, Alice Walker was one of my students.
-Marian Wright Edelman, the head of the Children’s Defense Fund, now in Washington, she was one of my students.
+Marian Wright Edelman, the head of the Children’s Defense Fund now in Washington, she was one of my students.
 I’m very proud of those students I had at Spelman.
 And yeah, Marian Wright Edelman was in jail, and Alice Walker was in jail.
-It was a great moment.
+And yeah, it was a great moment.

 AMY GOODMAN: Now, Boston University was many years later.
 Why did you almost get thrown out of there?

-AMY GOODMAN: Going back before both of your tenures as professor, you were bombardier in World War II?
+AMY GOODMAN: Going back before both of your tenures as professor, you were a bombardier in World War II.

 HOWARD ZINN: That’s true, yes.

-AMY GOODMAN: You talk about your final bombing run, not over Japan, not over Germany, but over France?
+AMY GOODMAN: And you talk about your final bombing run, not over Japan, not over Germany, but over France.

 In modern warfare, soldiers fire, they drop bombs, and they have no notion, really, of what is happening to the human beings that they’re firing on.
 Everything is done at a distance.
 This enables terrible atrocities to take place.
-And I think reflecting back on that bombing raid, and thinking of that in Hiroshima and all of the other raids on civilian cities and the killing of huge numbers of civilians in German and Japanese cities, the killing of a hundred thousand people in Tokyo in one night of fire-bombing, all of that made me realize war, even so-called good wars against fascism like World War II, wars don’t solve any fundamental problems, and they always poison everybody on both sides.
+And I think, reflecting back on that bombing raid, and thinking of that in Hiroshima and all the other raids on civilian cities and the killing of huge numbers of civilians in German and Japanese cities, the killing of 100,000 people in Tokyo in one night of firebombing, all of that made me realize war, even so-called good wars against fascism, like World War II, wars don’t solve any fundamental problems, and they always poison everybody on both sides.
 They poison the minds and souls of everybody on both sides.
-We are seeing that now in Iraq, where the minds of our soldiers are being poisoned by being an occupying army in a land where they are not wanted.
+We’re seeing that now in Iraq, where the minds of our soldiers are being poisoned by being an occupying army in a land where they are not wanted.
 And the results are terrible.